CSeCIITB/LS-2024-Intro-to-Crypto/Project/README.md

 ### How the Hill Cipher Works

-1. **Key Matrix**: A key matrix of size $ n \times n $ is chosen.
+1. **Key Matrix**: A key matrix of size $n \times n$ is chosen.
 This matrix must be invertible (i.e., it must have a non-zero determinant modulo 26 if working with the English alphabet).
-2. **Plaintext Vector**: The plaintext is divided into blocks of size $ n $.
+2. **Plaintext Vector**: The plaintext is divided into blocks of size $n$.
 Each block is represented as a vector.
 3. **Encryption**: Each plaintext vector is multiplied by the key matrix to produce the ciphertext vector.
 The operations are performed modulo 26.
 4. **Decryption**: The inverse of the key matrix is used to convert the ciphertext vectors back to plaintext vectors.

 ### Example

 **Key Matrix (3x3)**: We will use the key GYBNQKURP encoded as,

 $$ K = \begin{pmatrix}
 6 & 24 & 1 \\
 13 & 16 & 10 \\